 There are other natural, plant-based supplements that may help you sleep.

 It’s best to speak to your doctor or pharmacist for advice before taking supplements.

 If you go to bed and you find yourself lying awake staring at the ceiling for a while, then you may become frustrated or stressed, which doesn’t help.

 If it has been longer than 20 or 30 minutes, get up again, go into a different room and do something relaxing such as read a magazine, meditate or listen to some gentle music.
 Try to avoid screens, loud noises and bright light as much as possible.

 This should help calm your mind and body, and put you back into the right headspace.
 Once you feel tired again, jump back into bed.

 Getting enough quality sleep each and every night will help you wake up refreshed and revitalised the next morning.

-If you are experiencing problems sleeping, you may wish to consider undertaking our free online sleep assessment to better understand how to improve your restful state and overall health.
+If you are experiencing problems sleeping, you may wish to consider undertaking our free sleep assessment to better understand how to improve your restful state and overall health.